-"foreign regulated person" means a person that -
+"foreign regulated person" means a person that-

-- (a) is incorporated, registered, licensed or formed, or if it is not a body corporate, has its principal place of business, in a jurisdiction outside the Virgin Islands; - (b) carries on business outside the Virgin Islands that, if carried on within the Virgin Islands, would fall within a category of business specified in paragraphs (a) to (e) of the definition of "relevant business"; and - (c) in respect of the business referred to in paragraph (b) - - (i) is subject to legal requirements in its jurisdiction for the detection and prevention of money laundering that are consistent with the requirements of the FATF Recommendations in relation to that business; and

-(ii) is properly and adequately regulated, supervised or monitored for compliance with those legal requirements by a foreign regulatory authority;
+- (a) is incorporated, registered, licensed or formed, or if it is not a body corporate, has its principal place of business, in a jurisdiction outside the Virgin Islands; - (b) carries on business outside the Virgin Islands that, if carried on within the Virgin Islands, would fall within a category of business specified in paragraphs (a) to (e) of the definition of "relevant business"; and - (c) in respect of the business referred to in paragraph (b)- - (i) is subject to legal requirements in its jurisdiction for the detection and prevention of money laundering that are consistent with the requirements of the FATF Recommendations in relation to that business; and - (ii) is properly and adequately regulated, supervised or monitored for compliance with those legal requirements by a foreign regulatory authority; - (Amended by S.I.
+74/2015) - "Money Laundering Reporting Officer" means the person appointed under regulation 13(1) by a relevant person; - "one-off transaction" means a transaction that constitutes relevant business and which is carried out other than in the course of an established business relationship; - "regulated person" means a person who is licensed or registered to carry on a relevant business in or from within the Virgin Islands; (Amended by S.I.
+20/2010)

-"money laundering" has the meaning ascribed to it under section 2 (1) of the Act;

-"Money Laundering Reporting Officer" means the person appointed under regulation 13 (1) by a relevant person;

-"one-off transaction" means a transaction that constitutes relevant business and which is carried out other than in the course of an established business relationship;